-Alongside the provision of sustainable transport options, a sufficient level of car parking facilities will be provided for both residential and non-residential purposes at suitable standards within all settlements of the borough.
+3.62 Alongside the provision of sustainable transport options, a sufficient level of car parking facilities will be provided for both residential and non-residential purposes at suitable standards within all settlements of the borough.
 Car parking infrastructure will be carefully managed through developing innovative strategies that will both provide a sufficient level of parking in the borough as well as encouraging sustainable travel.
-Whilst not specifically dealt with within this IDP document, the Council as Local Planning Authority, will be closely involved with the Council's forthcoming parking strategy, to ensure an integrated approach to parking, transport and land use planning.
+Whilst not specifically dealt with within this IDP document, the Council as Local Planning Authority will be closely involved with the Council's forthcoming Parking Strategy, to ensure an integrated approach to parking, transport and land use planning.

-- Developer contributions through Section 106/CIL - The Department for Transports Cycling and Walking Investment Strategy (CWIS) - Air Quality Grant/Clean Air Fund - Transport for the South East
+- Developer contributions through Section 106/Infrastructure Levy - The Department for Transports Cycling and Walking Investment Strategy (CWIS) - Defra Air Quality Grants/Clean Air Funding

-Table 3 summarises the transport needs for each of the broad areas within the borough in order to support the growth planned for in the Draft Local Plan.
+3.63 Table 3 summarises the transport needs for each of the broad areas within the borough in order to support the growth planned for in the Local Plan.
 These are set out in more detail, with costs, funding where known, priorities and risks, within Appendix 1: The Infrastructure Delivery Schedule.